frc2053/testdrivebase/README.md

     `./venv/Scripts/Activate.ps1`
 - Install the code formatter
     `pip install -r requirements.txt`
+- Install the pre-commit hooks for formatting `pre-commit install`

 ## Build steps:
 - To build the code, press Ctrl+Shift+P and search for "Build Robot Code".
 This will build the robot code for the robot, as well as simulation (desktop).